-- a. will turn 5 years of age between August 1 and October 15; - b. are deemed by parents or guardians as being intellectually advanced and likely to benefit from advanced grade placement; and - c. are selected on the basis of testing by professionals trained and certified to administer the assessments that will produce evidence of strength in: - mental ability defined as scoring 84th percentile or above on a standardized assessment of cognitive ability such as the Wechsler Pre Primary Scale of Intelligence III, or the Stanford-Binet V; - 2. a test of emotional/social development such as the Behavior Assessment System for Children, Second Edition (BASC-2); - 3.
-75th percentile or greater on a test of pre academic skills such as the Woodcock Johnson III; and - 4. a test of fine motor ability, scoring 75th percentile or above on a standardized measurement such as the Beery VMI.
+- a. will turn 5 years of age between August 1 and October 15; - b. are deemed by parents or guardians as being intellectually advanced and likely to benefit from advanced grade placement; and - c. are selected on the basis of testing by professionals trained and certified to administer the assessments that will produce evidence of strength in: - 1. intellectual ability defined as scoring at or above the 95th percentile on a standardized assessment of cognitive ability such as the Wechsler Preschool and Primary Scale of Intelligence Third Edition; - social/emotional development defined by scoring at or above the 50th percentile on a test of adaptive behavior such as the Adaptive Behavior Assessment System Second Edition; and - 3. visual-motor processing as defined by scoring at or above the 50th percentile on a test of fine motor ability/visual-motor processing such as the Beery Test of Visual-Motor Integration.

-In the discretion of the Superintendent or designee, the assessments may be administered by the School District's professional staff, or the parents or guardians may be required, at their own expense, to have all or some of the required assessments completed by reputable professionals and to submit the results of such assessments to the School District.
+In the discretion of the Superintendent or designee, the assessments may be administered by the School District's professional staff with parents/guardians charged a \$100 nonrefundable assessment fee, or the parents or guardians may be required, at their own expense, to have all or some of the required assessments completed by reputable professionals and to submit the results of such assessments to the School District.